B'nai Mitzvah Guide - Meals

 Shearith Israel provides wine and grape juice for the kiddush as well as all cutlery— plates, silverware, serving utensils, napkins, cups, etc. In order to achieve our goal of sustainability, caterers are not permitted to bring plastic ware (plates, bowls, utensils, etc.).
 The plates and cups we provide are compostable and should be placed after use in the green bins rather than the blue recycling or black garbage bins.

-Please coordinate and share the following details with Interim Executive Director Steve Bram at steve.bram@shearithisrael.com / 404-503-9905:
+Please coordinate and share the following details with Executive Director Corie Hampton at corie.hampton@shearithisrael.com / 404-503-9905:

 -